-11 Books to Read for Human Rights Day That Take a Good, Hard Look at Justice and Equality
+11 Books to Read for Human Rights Day

 In 1950, when the United Nations General Assembly declared December 10 as Human Rights Day, the world was still recovering from years of war that devastated the landscapes of our cities and our souls.
 The UN put forth a declaration that recognized the ramifications of human suffering and injustice, and called for December 10 to be a day to celebrate the inherent rights of every person, everywhere.